Kickle/Docs/Docs/admin-guide/Configuring Exchange Online and Skype for Business On Premise (Hybrid).md

 Set-RemoteDomain mycompany.com –TNEFEnabled $true
 ```

-#### Sychronisation
+#### Synchronization

-Once the Exchange modality has been added to the user, wait or force the synchronization between your local active directory and the cloud.You can check the synchronization by looking the email properties in the DSA Console.
+Once the Exchange modality has been added to the user, wait or force the synchronization between your local active directory and the cloud.You can check the synchronization by looking at the email properties in the DSA Console.

-#### Configuring Skype for Business On-Premise Accounts
+#### Configuring Skype for Business On-Premises Accounts

-Once you have configured the Room Mailbox account, use Skype for Business Server Management Shell to enable the Skype for Business account using the cmdlet below.
+Once you have configured the Room Mailbox account, use Skype for Business Server Management Shell to enable the Skype for Business account to use the cmdlet below.

 ``` powershell
     Enable-CsMeetingRoom -SipAddress "sip:KICKLE01@mycompany.com" -domaincontroller DC-ND-001.company.com -RegistrarPool SKYPE FOR BUSINESSPool15.company.com -Identity LRS01
 ```

 !!! note
     Skype for Business Server Management Shell is automatically installed on each Standard Edition Server or frontend Enterprise Edition Skype for Business Server.
 For more information, please refer to: ***<https://technet.microsoft.com/fr-fr/library/gg398474.aspx>.***